Thousands of Hong Kong civil servants rally, wave of protests planned

 On Wednesday, 44 people were charged in a Hong Kong court with rioting over a recent protest near Beijing’s main representative office in the heart of the city.

 The escalating protests, which have shut government offices, blocked roads and disrupted business, is taking a toll of the city’s economy and scaring off tourists.
+[L4N24V178]

+Cheng aged 39, who was speaking behind a large black mask, said the recent triad attack on protesters and slow police response had angered him and his civil service peers.

+Of the five protester demands, he said the need for an independent inquiry into the actions of the police was vital.